digitalronin/hof-guide/README.md

 hof is a collection of tools used for building GOV.UK themed, form-based workflows in a rapid, repeatable, and extensible manner.
 It aims to reduce simple forms as much as possible to being configuration-only.

-It handles normalisation and validation of inputs, user journey flow flow control, and persistence of user input across a session.
+It handles normalisation and validation of inputs, user journey flow control, and persistence of user input across a session.

 ## What *isn't* hof?